 Development Environment: #Antigravity + #ClaudeCode (Claude Max)

-Pre-launch finalization phase.
-Four sessions focused on polishing the UI, battling payment webhooks, and clearing remaining tasks with parallel agents.
+Final phase before launch.
+Four sessions polishing the UI, wrestling with payment webhooks, and clearing remaining tasks with parallel agents.

-The biggest drama was a 4-hour struggle with Stripe Webhooks.
-Signature failures, subscriptions returning 404, and tier values rejected by DB constraints.
-Three problems struck simultaneously one night.
+The biggest drama was a four-hour battle with Stripe Webhooks.
+Signature validation failed, subscriptions returned 404, and tier values were rejected by DB constraints.
+Three problems hit simultaneously one night.

-The next day, while cleaning the codebase, we encountered "ghost tables" and "authentication loopholes."
-A moment where AI agent verification yielded to a human's word.
+The next day, while cleaning the codebase, I encountered “ghost tables” and “authentication loopholes.”
+A moment where AI agent verification was trumped by a human’s word.

-Session 48: Billing LP Compliance + DB Constraint Display
+Session 48: Billing LP Compliance + DB Limit Display

 UI adjustments to the Billing page to align with the LP (Landing Page) specifications.

-Clearly visualized the limitations of the Free Plan.
+Clear visualization of limitations for the Free Plan.

-A subtle but crucial UI element for users to understand "what they can do with this plan."
+Seemingly minor, but crucial UI for users to understand “what they can do with this plan.”

 Session 49: Keyword Suggestion Improvement + i18n + Contact Form

 Strategic Keyword Suggestions: The quality of keywords suggested by `keyword_proposal_daily` (a 6 AM cron job) was low.
-Injected `shop_knowledge` and Grok x_search to improve suggestions tailored to the brand, evolving from "generic trend words" to "keywords that brand should use."
+Injected `shop_knowledge` and Grok x_search to improve suggestions relevant to the brand.
+Evolved from “generic trend words” to “keywords this brand should use.”

 Sidebar i18n: Applied `useTranslations`.
-Enabled EN/JA switching.
+Ensured EN/JA switching functions correctly.
 A subtle but foundational element for global expansion.

-Contact Form: Implemented a GAS form for Enterprise BYOK via modal.
-This serves as the receptacle for the "contact button" decided in S47.
+Contact Form: Implemented a GAS form for Enterprise BYOK via a modal.
+This serves as the intake for the “contact button” decided in S47.

-Production test payments failed.
+Production test payment failed.
 Payment via Stripe Payment Link -> Webhook triggered -> Error.
-Tracing the logs revealed three simultaneous issues.
+Tracing logs revealed three simultaneous issues.

 Stripe Webhook Signature verification failed

-Even though `whsec_` (Webhook signing secret) was correctly configured, the HMAC calculation didn't match.
-Was it how the payload body was received?
-Timestamp drift?
-Cause unknown.
-Decided to temporarily bypass it with a TODO to resolve before production.
+Despite `whsec_` (Webhook Signing Secret) being correctly configured, the HMAC calculation didn’t match.
+Was it the way the payload body was received?
+Timestamp discrepancies?
+The cause was unknown.
+Decided to temporarily bypass and marked as a TODO to be resolved before going live.

 Problem 2: `subscription.retrieve()` 404